Why is this plan so necessary?

 The way we need to build…

-LCI has the opposite impact – it adds more residents to a neighborhood in a way that increases a neighborhood’s walkability rather than its traffic.
-LCI residents live car-less in solid blocks of 3-5 story residential-over-retail buildings.
+LCI incentivizes the right kind of retail – useful yet charming.
+LCI residents live in solid blocks of 3-5 story residential-over-retail buildings.
+This increases a neighborhood’s walkability rather than its traffic.
 As residents increase in number, neighborhood-serving businesses can thrive.
 Then, the entire neighborhood transforms for the better as all can enjoy short walks to every needed good, service, and amenity.

-Property owners in a Livable Community, on the other hand, can afford to build beautiful, high quality buildings that people would want to live in, live near, and stroll by.
+Property owners in a Livable Community can afford to build beautiful, high quality buildings that people would want to live in, live near, and stroll by.

 The LCI approach lowers cost to build while holding builders to a standard of quality and beauty.